mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5.0-beta/install/node-pools/index.md

 The above configuration will add the label `dedicated: monitoring` and apply the `dedicated: monitoring` taint to all nodes in the `monitoring` node pool.

-Note that all node pools specified in inventory file (such as `inventory.yaml`) should have a corresponding entry in the `spec.nodePools` section of `ClusterConfiguration`.
+Note that all node pools specified in the inventory file (such as `inventory.yaml`) should have a corresponding entry in the `spec.nodePools` section of `ClusterConfiguration`.
 If not, the validation will fail.

 Then, configure the Prometheus addon like the following so that it will be scheduled on the dedicated node (such as `monitoring` node pool).